JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 sudo ./plasticd start
 ```

 This will lock the current shell until the server process finishes.
-You might need to open another terminal to continue ;)
+You might need to open another terminal to continue.

 Your Plastic SCM server should be started now.